Great gift ideas for teachers

 You can probably spot a ‘home-made’ theme here, but most teachers’ homes are proudly adorned with cards created by their children at this time of year.
 Obviously, all you need is card and come coloured pens or paints, stickers, glitter - whatever takes your child’s fancy.
 To make the card extra special, your child could write a little poem inside to show what their teacher means to them.

 Pop down to your local garden centre or DIY store and pick up some bulbs, seeds or plants to give as a gift - a longer-lasting present than a bunch of flowers that'll wilt within days.
 Your child could choose a special pot for the plant, or buy a plain terracotta pot to decorate with pens, paint or stickers.
 Some plants have particularly significant names, such as forget-me-nots or Remember Me roses - garden centre staff will be happy to help you find something that ticks all the boxes.

-According to a poll by Unicef and the Times Educational Supplement, most teachers would prefer ethical gifts, which involve a donation to charity. - there are loads to choose from, such as Toilet Twinning or a women's leadership gift card from OXFAM.
+According to a poll by Unicef and the Times Educational Supplement, most teachers would prefer ethical gifts, which involve a donation to charity. - there are loads to choose from, such as Toilet Twinning.
 You can also make donations to education-related projects in the teacher’s name.
 Or if your teacher is an animal-lover, you could ‘adopt’ an endangered animal for them through the WWF.
 Find out what charities or causes your teacher supports, then go to Good Gifts or Global Giving, which allow you to browse different charity projects and make a donation in the teacher’s name.